-Harassment is defined as any unwelcome, hostile, or offensive verbal, written, or physical conduct based on or directed at a person's race, color, national origin, ancestry, creed, religion, sex, sexual orientation, gender identity, transgender status, disability, or need for special education services that:
+- Bullying is defined as the repeated use of a written, verbal, or electronic expression; a physical act or gesture; or any combination thereof that is directed at a victim and: - Causes physical or emotional harm to the victim or damage to the victim's property. - Places the victim in reasonable fear of harm to self or of damage to property. - Creates a hostile environment for the victim at school. - Infringes on the rights of the victim at school. - Materially and substantially disrupts the education process or the orderly operation of a school. - Cyberbullying is the use of technology or any electronic communication, which includes, but is not limited to, any transfer of signs, signals, writing, images, sounds, data, or information of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photoelectronic, or photo-optical system, including, but not limited to, electronic mail, internet communications, instant messages, or facsimile communications.
+Cyberbullying can also include: - The creation of a web page or blog in which the creator assumes the identity of another person; or the knowing impersonation of another person as the author of posted content or messages if the creation or impersonation creates any of the conditions listed above, inclusive of the definition of bullying. - Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions listed above. - Bullying and cyberbullying are strictly prohibited and may lead to disciplinary measures up to and including expulsion.
+Any student who believes they have been a victim of bullying should immediately report it to the Head of School, a teacher, or Safe2Tell.
+All students who witness bullying should immediately report it to the Head of School, a teacher, or Safe2Tell

-- Results in physical, emotional, or mental harm, or damage to property. - Is so severe, persistent, or pervasive that it creates an intimidating, hostile, or threatening environment. - Substantially disrupts the orderly operation of the school.
+Such behavior violates CEC's Student Code of Conduct policy.

-Any student who believes he/she has been victim of unlawful discrimination or harassment, as defined in federal and state laws, should immediately report it to the Head of School, a teacher, or Safe2Tell.
-All students who witness such harassment should immediately report it to the Head of School, a teacher, or School, a teacher, or Safe2Tell.
+Reporting Harassment

-Bullying is defined as the repeated use of a written, verbal, or electronic expression; a physical act or gesture; or any combination thereof that is directed at a victim and:
+Any student who believes they have been a victim of unlawful discrimination or harassment as defined in this policy shall immediately report it to the Head of School, school counselor, teacher, or Title IX Coordinator, and file a formal complaint as set forth in the CEC Network Grievance Policy.

-- Causes physical or emotional harm to the victim or damage to the victim's property. - Places the victim in reasonable fear of harm to self or of damage to property. - Creates a hostile environment for the victim at school. - Infringes on the rights of the victim at school. - Materially and substantially disrupts the education process or the orderly operation of a school.
+Any employee, applicant for employment, or member of the public who believes they have been a victim of unlawful discrimination or harassment shall file a complaint with the CEC Department of Human Resources or the Title IX Coordinator.

-Cyberbullying is the use of technology or any electronic communication, which includes, but is not limited to, any transfer of signs, signals, writing, images, sounds, data, or information of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photoelectronic, or photo-optical system, including, but not limited to, electronic mail, internet communications, instant messages, or facsimile communications.
-Cyberbullying can also include:
+All students who witness such harassment shall immediately report it to the Head of School or other school employee.

-- The creation of a web page or blog in which the creator assumes the identity of another person; or - The knowing impersonation of another person as the author of posted content or messages if the creation or impersonation creates any of the conditions listed above, inclusive of the definition of bullying.
+All CEC employees who witness such harassment shall take prompt and effective action to stop it, as prescribed by CEC, promptly forward the report to their immediate supervisor and to the Title IX Coordinator.
+Under certain circumstances, harassment may constitute child abuse that must be reported to proper authorities.

-Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions listed above.
+A report of harassment or discrimination received by CEC is confidential and employees shall keep information learned during an investigation of harassment or discrimination confidential to the extent practicable.

-Bullying and cyberbullying are strictly prohibited and may lead to disciplinary measures up to and including expulsion.
-Any student who believes he/she has been a victim of bullying should immediately report it to the Head of School, a teacher, or Safe2Tell.
-All students who witness bullying should immediately report it to the Head of School, a teacher, or Safe2Tell.
+See CEC's Nondiscrimination/Harassment/Equal Opportunity policy.